dotnet/docs-maui/docs/android/emulator/hardware-acceleration.md

 ---
 title: "Enable hardware acceleration for the Android emulator (Hyper-V & HAXM)"
-description: "When developing a .NET MAUI app, you'll want to use your computer's hardware acceleration features to maximize Android emulator performance." ms.date: 12/02/2021
+description: "Learn how to enable hardware acceleration features to maximize Android emulator performance for a .NET MAUI app." ms.date: 01/19/2022 ms.topic: how-to
 ---

-# Hardware acceleration for better emulator performance (Hyper-V & HAXM)
+# How to enable hardware acceleration with Android emulators (Hyper-V & HAXM)

 This article explains how to use your computer's hardware acceleration features to maximize Android emulator performance.